-Finnish enterprises have every potential to be among the world’s leaders in corporate social responsibility issues.
+Finnish enterprises have every potential to be among the world’s leaders in corporate social responsibility.

-We have long traditions in compliance with labour legislation, occupational safety and health legislation and environmental legislation, and we live in a democratic society where everyone has freedom of speech.
+We have long traditions in compliance with labour legislation, occupational safety and health legislation and environmental legislation.
+We live in a democratic society where everyone has freedom of speech.
 We respect human rights and work tirelessly against corruption and bribery.
 All of these are potential competitiveness factors in the global market.